namta101/geneticsat/README.md

 | -rr (Restart Policy toggle)  |  N/A (no value is needed as it is a switch)|

-The default configuration is Rank Board Selection, Uniform Crossover, Random mutation, Pop.
-Size of 100, Mutation Rate of 0.1, Elitism Rate of 0.95, and restart policy off.
-You are able to change any number of these configurations as you wish.

 An example to do so: